Utah National Guard activates to U.S. Capitol for presidential inauguration

-A Soldier assigned to the Utah National Guard, conducts a news interview at Roland R. Wright Air National Guard Base in Salt Lake City, Utah, Jan.
+Members of the local media document a Utah Air National Guard KC-135R departing for Washington, D.C. at Roland R. Wright Air National Guard Base in Salt Lake City, Utah, Jan.
 15, 2021.
-The Soldiers, bound for Washington, D.C., will augment local law enforcement and civil authorities in the nation’s capitol throughout the inauguration week.
+The Soldiers aboard will augment local law enforcement and civil authorities in the nation’s capitol throughout the inauguration week.
 (U.S. Air National Guard photo by Master Sgt.
 John Winn)

 |Date Taken: